 What Are Star Assessments and How Does Computer-Adaptive Testing Work?

 Star Assessments use computer-adaptive testing (CAT) to measure reading and mathematics achievement.
 Instead of every student answering the same questions in order, the computer adjusts question difficulty based on each student's responses.
 Get one right, the next one gets harder.
 Get one wrong, it gets easier.
-This dynamic adjustment happens in real time, which means Star finishes measuring students in about 20-25 minutes instead of the hour-long paper tests schools used to rely on.
+This active adjustment happens in real time, which means Star finishes measuring students in about 20-25 minutes instead of the hour-long paper tests schools used to rely on.

 The power of adaptive testing lies in precision.
 A traditional test gives every student a fixed set of items; it wastes time on questions that are too easy or too hard, and it leaves wide uncertainty about where a student's true ability sits.
 Computer-adaptive testing homes in on each student's actual performance level within a narrow band, then stops.
 Renaissance Learning engineers this by calculating a measure called the Rasch scale, named after the measurement theorist Georg Rasch.
 The Rasch model converts raw test scores (number of items correct) into equal-interval scales where the distance between 600 and 610 represents the same increase in difficulty as the distance between 700 and 710.
 This matters because it makes scores from different test forms directly comparable, even if the questions are different.